apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Oprah Winfrey Reveals She's Using a Weight-Loss Medication**
+**Supercharged markets surge on interest rate cut signals**

-You can read more about it [here](https://www.eonline.com/news/1391399/oprah-winfrey-reveals-shes-using-a-weight-loss-medication).
+You can read more about it [here](https://www.reuters.com/markets/global-markets-wrapup-1-2023-12-14/).

 ## Requirements
 - Python 3.8